The massless modular Hamiltonian: Introduction

 In a free scalar QFT, the vacuum modular (unitary) group associated with the von Neumann algebra of a region $O$ is the second quantisation of a unitary one-parameter group in the one-particle Hilbert space, indeed of the modular group of the local standard subspace $H(O)$.
 We shall henceforth denote by $\Delta_O$ the modular operator $\Delta_{H(O)}$ on the one particle Hilbert space.
 Also, we set $H(B) = H(O)$, $\Delta_B= \Delta_O$ if $O$ is the double cone with basis the unit space ball centred at origin $B$.
 Hence, in this paper

-{\it Massless Hamiltonian.} In the massless case, $\Delta_B^{is}$ is associated with a one parameter group of conformal transformations that globally preserve $O$ \cite{HL}.
+In the massless case, $\Delta_B^{is}$ is associated with a one parameter group of conformal transformations that globally preserve $O$ \cite{HL}.
 Nonetheless, the description of $\log \Delta_B$ has not been worked out so far.
-This will be our starting point.
+We shall assume that the spatial dimention $d$ is greater than one.
+The case $d=1$ is essentially the same on a natural subspace of test functions, see \cite[Thm.
+5.9]{L21}.